Code-Institute-Submissions/Line-Planner/README.md

 ### Scope

-The scope of the initial project version is to create a non-persistent single page interface which offers the user guidance, hints and tips to upload or create a basic polygon and draw and generate polyines with 2x vertices on top of a digital map or satellite imagery workspace.
+The scope of the initial project version is to create a non-persistent single page interface which provides the user with the tools to upload or create a basic polygon and draw and generate polyines with two or more vertices on top of a digital map or satellite imagery workspace.
 The site will calculate some base statistics on the polygons and polylines and these features are exportable in a basic text format.

 - Single Page Design
   - No Navbar
   - A Logo which hovers over the Top Left of all content on the page
-  - A modal boots on start-up offering an introduction and explanation
   - The entire page is dedicated to a Map API.
     - With the exception of a minimal footer.
   - Collapsible containers which draw over the Map API to allow user input such as loading and entering data, exporting data and viewing outputs.